-This module will provide you with the opportunity to increase the student's knowledge of contemporary French, imparting all four skills: reading, writing, speaking and listening.
+This module introduces students to contemporary French, imparting all four skills: reading, writing, speaking and listening.

-The module will also further develop language awareness: it will put emphasis on conversation, but reading, writing and listening will be present in every class.
+The module will also develop language awareness: it will put emphasis on conversation, but reading, writing and listening will be present in every class.

-A wide range of activities are undertaken, such as practical language exercises, work into and from French and vocabulary-building activities.
+A wide range of activities are undertaken, such as practical language exercises, work into and out of French and vocabulary-building activities.
 This will be delivered by commercially produced and in-house language materials from a variety of sources.